dolphindb/api-java/README.md

 - Matrix

-To retrieve an element from an integer matrix, we can use getInt(row, col).
-To get the number of rows and columns, we can use the functions rows() and columns().
+To retrieve an element from an integer matrix, we can use `getInt`.
+To get the number of rows and columns, we can use functions `rows` and `columns`.

 ```
 public void testIntMatrix() throws IOException {